|

 Step-by-step guide with photos

-Poaching milk – Pour in the milk and fish stock to a medium-sized saucepan.
-Add in onion, thyme, bay leaves and cloves, then heat over medium heat until the mixture is about to simmer.
-Reduce the heat to low and poach the salmon for 1 minute, then remove with a slotted spoon or strainer, then transfer to a colander.
-Repeat this process with the prawns, mussels and scallops.
+1. Pour the milk and fish stock into a medium sized saucepan.
+Add the onion, thyme, bay leaves, and cloves, then heat over medium heat until the mixture is just about to simmer.
+Reduce the heat to low.

-Use a clean tea towel or paper towels to pat the poached seafood dry and avoid a watery pie.
-Place the seafood at the base of a large baking dish (approx: 30 x 19 x 6 cm / 12 x 8 x 2.5 in).
-Carefully arrange the seafood in the dish so that each person gets a good selection of seafood in their pie.
+4. Use a clean tea towel or paper towels to gently pat the poached seafood dry.
+This step is important to avoid a watery pie.
+Arrange the seafood evenly over the base of a large baking dish (approximately 30 × 19 × 6 cm or 12 × 8 × 2.5 inches), making sure each serving has a good mix of seafood.

-Pour the sauce over the prepared seafood dish, then level the surface using a spatula.
+5. Pour the sauce evenly over the prepared seafood and use a spatula to level the surface.

 For the mashed potatoes